darriagada/Boxset/README.md

 This work is published under the [CC0 1.0 license](https://creativecommons.org/publicdomain/zero/1.0/).

 ## About
 I was in a hurry and couldn't find an specific box mockup for a project so I ended up making one from scratch.
 It's a little bit rough on the edges but it does the job.
-Now, I wanted to share it with anybody who needs it.
+Now, I wanted to share it with everybody.

+I hope you find it useful!